 EMDR therapists are trained to screen clients to make sure they have good coping skills prior to beginning EMDR.
 If necessary, therapists will teach you more coping skills to help manage the symptoms of PTSD prior to beginning EMDR.

 Sometimes EMDR therapy can be upsetting when you are thinking about painful memories in the processing, but your therapist is right there with you, helping you to feel safe, helping you to regulate your emotions, and helping you to reorient to your coping skills prior to leaving the session.

 As the saying goes, “the only way out, is often through” the memory.
 Your therapist is there to help you through the tough stuff and to help you strengthen the insights you have gained.

 EMDR won’t cause memory loss, but the memory will not hold the same negative charge that it used to hold for you prior to the successful processing.
 You will have more adaptive emotions around the memory and it will no longer trigger unpleasant feelings or unwanted behaviors and reactions.

 Tamra Hughes, MA, LPC (Founder/Therapist):

-In addition to utilizing EMDR therapy with many hundreds of clients since 2003, Tamra provides consultation to clinicians seeking EMDR Certification or Consultant status and trains clinicians in the treatment of this profound therapy.
-Consultation can be done in-office, in group or individual format, or via Skype or phone.
+In addition to utilizing EMDR therapy with thousands of clients since 2003, Tamra provides consultation to clinicians seeking EMDR Certification or Consultant status and has trained many hundreds of clinicians in the treatment of this profound therapy through her training business, EMDR Center of the Rockies.
+Consultation for clinicians can be done in-office, in group or individual format, or via Skype or phone.

 For more information about EMDR therapy, the following links provide information and resources for both clients and professionals: